bayarens/Bayley-NebulaWork/DemonSlayer-Game/README.md

 ## to-do:
-make money counter go up when you get money make shop not function if you dont have enough money give attacks special atributes create start screen/ character select screen create other 2 characters create demon character sprite make game over screen define close with function-b/c there is no gameover option- also add
+create other 2 characters
+create demon characters sprite - one done make game over screen/you win screen one global object calls draw on all stage objects(chosenChar + demonGuy)

+money counter does not go down if an item is bought- done items that remove status effects don't - done give attacks special atributes - Done make constraint on demon min - Done make new enemy appear after current enemy is dead - Done create start screen/ character select screen - donish